meghanam15/Course-Recommender-System/README.md

 2. 📂 Data Preparation

-   Due to the large size of datasets required for job trend and course analysis(we had merged more than 3-4 datasets), we recommend downloading publicly available datasets from **Kaggle**: some are below,
+   Due to the large size of datasets required for job trend and course analysis(I had merged more than 3-4 datasets), I recommend downloading publicly available datasets from **Kaggle**: some are below,
    - 📌 [Job Postings Dataset](https://www.kaggle.com/datasets/arshkon/linkedin-job-postings) – Contains job listings with titles, descriptions, required skills,